lm-sys/lm-sys.github.io/blog/2023-06-09-api-server.md

 ### Question Answering over Docs

 Text-based question answering assesses the model's natural language understanding and generation abilities, and its grasp of common knowledge.
 We selected the transcript from the 2022 State of the Union address by President Biden as the document for querying.
 Six questions were posed to the model, each of which had its answer directly found within the text of the document.

 <img src="/images/blog/langchain/qa_table.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>

 In terms of understanding the queries, all three models were successful.
 However, when it came to text retrieval ability, OpenAI demonstrated a clear advantage over Vicuna.
-This could very likely be attributed to the higher quality of OpenAI's embeddings, making it easier for the model to locate similar content.
+This could very likely be attributed to the higher quality of OpenAI's embeddings, making it easier for the model to locate related contents.

 ### Salesman Agent Performance